PROJECT Cemetery Records

 The aim is to preserve information by managing the collection, recording, processing and safekeeping of cemetery data.
 This is achieved by recording the genealogical information, including birth, death and burial data, plus any personal historical data (e.g. occupation, marriage or any other family relationships) contained in the cemetery records.

-- The project covers all cemetery data of South African interest, inside and outside of South Africa.
+The project covers all cemetery data of South African interest, inside and outside South Africa.

-The Cemetery records project transcribes the information from various sources and take-on these records on inhouse databases, on a continuous basis.
-This provides the information to produce two indices: a Cemetery Index and a Gravestone Index.
-The Cemetery Index is in essence a list of cemeteries (places) and the Gravestone index a list of deceased persons buried in these cemeteries.
+The Cemetery records project transcribes the information from various sources and take-on these records on in-house databases, on a continuous basis.
+This provides the information to produce two indices: a Cemetery Index and a Gravestone Transcription Index.
+The Cemetery Index is in essence a list of cemeteries (places) and the Gravestone Transcription Index a list of deceased persons buried in these cemeteries.

-An annual snapshot of the Gravestone Index is published as an edition.
-The latest, Gravestone Index Edition 19, published in March 2021 contains 948 315 names from 3 187 cemeteries.
-This edition of the Gravestone Index can be procured as a digital download via the eGGSA’s OnlineShop, and contains the full index, as at the date of the edition.
+An annual snapshot of the Gravestone Transcription Index is published as an edition.
+The latest, Gravestone Transcription Index Edition 20, published in March 2022 contains 951,452 names from 3,196 cemeteries.
+This edition of the Gravestone Index can be procured as a digital download via the eGSSA’s OnlineShop, and contains the full index, as at the date of the edition.

-Alternatively, the Gravestone Index, updated on a continuous (monthly) basis throughout the year, is also available in the following way: Individual records of the Gravestone Index can be procured through the WebShop it provides a search engine to select specific records and procure them on a token basis.
+Alternatively, the Gravestone Transcription Index, updated on a continuous (monthly) basis throughout the year, is also available in the following way: Individual records of the Gravestone Transcription Index can be procured through the WebShop; it provides a search engine to select specific records and procure them on a token basis.

 Besides cemetery recording efforts at the various GSSA Branches, we have many volunteers who record data and assist with data processing.
 You are welcome to contribute to the collection – and the invitation is open to the public.